tjdragon/AnythingAI/README.md

 - [E2B](https://e2b.dev/): Run AI-Generated code securely in your app
 - [Flux](https://www.flux.ai/p): Build professional PCBs with an AI Copilot
 - [StackBlitz](https://stackblitz.com/): StackBlitz lets you write, run, and debug frontend code directly in your browser.
+- [LLMStack](https://llmstack.ai/): Open-source platform to build AI Agents, workflows and applications with your data
+- [milestone](https://mstone.ai/): Boost ROI At Your GenAI Investment
+- [pezzo](https://docs.pezzo.ai/): It empowers developers and teams to leverage the full potential of AI models in their applications with ease.
+- [SourceGraph](https://sourcegraph.com/): Code Intelligence for untangling big, messy codebases

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.